-The Jenkins Foundation conducts twice yearly grant cycles, beginning in May and November.
+The Jenkins Foundation conducts twice yearly grant cycles, awarded in March and September.
 The following list provides a snapshot of the projects that reinforce our strategic focus areas, and help to create a healthier Richmond region.

 Access Now, Inc.

 $40,000 to provide specialty medical care to the uninsured.

 $40,000 to support medical case management and access to health education for elders who wish to remain independent in their homes.

 $50,000 to support Medical Respite staff in providing quality healthcare to vulnerable homeless individuals.

 $50,000 to support the Early Childhood Development Initiative.